-Ask questions?
+Ask questions about Indigenous issues & realities?
 Yes.
 Questions are good and welcome.
 Also, read and explore recommended resources so that we can have a discourse and engage EACH OTHER.
 In other words: Do your homework.

 Here is my article published by @CANADALAND.
 A very big maarsii!

 See these links to find skilled BIPOC writers writing about what matters, like racism and cultural appropriation: